mgoldcoin/mgold/en/waves-client/assets-management/reissuable-nonreissuable.md

-# How to reissue created Token.
+# How to change a reissuable token to non-reissuable.

 Open up your Waves wallet.